danieljordanviray/danieljordanviray.github.io/index.md

-Join me as I build AI programs.
+My collection of AI programs